Student loan repayments

 Once you start earning over a certain amount, one deduction from your salary you’ll have to consider will be student loan repayments.
 These are repaid automatically through the tax system, and stop once you’ve paid off your student loans.

 Whether you’re self-employed, working for someone else or overseas, you need to understand exactly what’s involved in student loan repayment and how to manage your budget to reflect these deductions.

-You will have a Mortgage Style Loan (also known as a Fixed Term Loan) and be expected to pay this off in monthly instalments by Direct Debit.
+If you started studying before September 1998, you will have a Mortgage Style Loan.
+You will be expected to pay this off in monthly instalments by Direct Debit.

 If you have four loans or fewer, you will repay them over 60 monthly instalments.
 If you have five loans or more, you will repay them over 84 monthly instalments.
-(But if your income is low, you may be eligible to defer the payments for a year at a time.)
+However, if your income is low, you may be eligible to defer the payments for a year at a time.

 The amount you have to pay each month is calculated by taking the total amount of the loan (plus interest based on the rate of inflation) and dividing it by the number of months you have to pay.

 Once you start work, you will start repaying your student loans through the tax system.

 The Student Loans Company uses your National Insurance number to keep track of the money.
 They will tell HM Revenue & Customs to notify your employer when you start work and payments will be automatically deducted from your taxable earnings.

 When the loan is paid off, HMRC notifies your employer and the repayments stop.
 If any payments slip through before your employer takes action, you will be refunded.

 If you are self-employed, HMRC will calculate what you owe each year when you file your tax return.
 Just make sure you tick the box on your tax return which says you have a student loan.